jdlubrano/jdlubrano.github.io/_posts/2018-02-12-deliver-later-matchers.md

 layout: post
 title: "Verifying Background Emails in Rails"
 date: 2018-02-12 16:03:00 -0400
-excerpt: I made gem to more easily test whether `ActionMailer` emails will be delivered later.
+excerpt: I made a gem to more easily test whether `ActionMailer` emails will be delivered later.
 categories: testing gems
 ---

 ## TL;DR

-I made gem to more easily test whether `ActionMailer` emails will be delivered later.
+I made a gem to more easily test whether `ActionMailer` emails will be delivered later.

 If you want to use the `deliver_later_matchers` gem, you can find it on